Updated April 24, 2019

 |Deployment locality||Zonal and regional||Regional and multi-regional|

 In Azure Blob Storage, you store data as block blobs, append blobs, or page blobs.
 In Cloud Storage, you store all data as objects, which are equivalent to block blobs.
-GCP doesn't provide a service or object type directly comparable to append blobs.
+Google Cloud doesn't provide a service or object type directly comparable to append blobs.
 However, you can use Cloud Storage's object composition functionality and concurrency controls to approximate the functionality of an append blob.
 For more information, see Composite Objects and Parallel Uploads.

 Access tiers and replication